-Chacha is the Managing Partner at Oraro & Company Advocates and practices in the dispute resolution practice group.
-He specialises in arbitration, mediation, and litigation.
-With over 30 years of experience, Chacha has represented local and international clients in banking & commercial litigation, constitutional law, electoral law, employment & labour disputes, and property law.
+Chacha Odera is the Managing Partner at Oraro & Company Advocates and practices in the dispute resolution practice group.
+He specialises in alternative dispute resolution and litigation.
+With over 32 years of experience, he has represented local and international clients in commercial disputes, constitutional law, electoral disputes, employment and labour law, insolvency, and property law.

-Chacha has a Bachelor of Laws (LLB) from the University of Nairobi, Kenya and a post-graduate diploma in Law from the Kenya School of Law.
-In addition to being an Advocate of the High Court of Kenya, Chacha is a Commissioner for Oaths and Notary Public.
+Chacha holds a Bachelor of Laws (LLB) from the University of Nairobi, Kenya and a Diploma in Law from the Kenya School of Law.
+In addition to being an Advocate of the High Court of Kenya, Chacha is a member of the London Court of International Arbitration (LCIA) Users' Councils, a Commissioner for Oaths and Notary Public.

-Aside from his legal practice, Chacha is an adjunct lecturer at the Strathmore Law School; he has chaired two ad-hoc committees of the LSK namely, the committee for In-house Counsel and the Code of Conduct for lawyers.
-He has also served in various capacities in the Political Parties Disputes Tribunal and the Council of Legal of Education.
+Aside from his legal practice, Chacha is an adjunct lecturer at the Strathmore Law School.
+He has chaired two adhoc committees of the Law Society of Kenya namely, the committee for In-house Counsel and the Code of Conduct for lawyers.
+He has also served in various capacities in the Political Parties Disputes Tribunal and the Council of Legal Education.

-Chacha is a passionate philanthropist and is currently an Honorary member of the Rotary Club of Milimani as well as a Paul Harris Fellow.
-He serves as a trustee of the Matibabu Foundation and Masada Trust.
+Chacha is a passionate philanthropist and is currently a Honary member of the Rotary Club of Milimani as well as a Paul Harries Fellow.
+He serves as a trustee of the Matibabu Foundation and Msaada Kenya Trust.

 - Advising the Kenya Deposit Insurance Corporation in the negotiations and recovery of depositor’s money from a debtor with an estimated value of USD 20 million.